Interplay between opers, quantum curves, WKB analysis, and Higgs bundles: Opers

 \subsection{Non-Abelian Hodge correspondence and a conjecture of Gaiotto}

-The biholomorphic map \eqref{biholomorphic quantization} is defined by fixing a projective structure of the base curve $C$.
-Gaiotto \cite{G} conjectured that such a correspondence would be canonically constructed through a \emph{scaling limit} of non-Abelian Hodge correspondence.
-The conjecture has been solved in \cite{DFKMMN} for Hitchin moduli spaces $\cM_{\Dol}$ and $\cM_{\deR}$ constructed over an arbitrary complex simple and simply connected Lie group $G$.
-In this subsection, we review the main result of \cite{DFKMMN} for $G=SL(r,\bC)$ and compare it with our quantization.
+The biholomorphic map~\eqref{biholomorphic quantization} is defined by fixing a projective structure of the base curve $C$.
+Gaiotto~\cite{G} conjectured that such a correspondence would be canonically constructed through a \emph{scaling limit} of non-Abelian Hodge correspondence.
+The~conjecture has been solved in~\cite{DFKMMN} for~Hitchin moduli spaces $\cM_{\Dol}$ and $\cM_{\deR}$ constructed over an arbitrary complex simple and simply connected Lie group $G$.
+In this subsection, we review the main result of~\cite{DFKMMN} for $G={\rm SL}(r,\bC)$ and compare it with our quantization.

 The setting of this subsection is the following.
-The base curve $C$ is a compact Riemann surface of genus $g\ge 2$.
-We denote by $E^{\text{top}}$ the topologically trivial complex vector bundle of rank $r$ on $C$.
-The prototype of the correspondence between stable holomorphic vector bundles on $C$ and differential geometric data goes back to Narasimhan-Seshadri \cite{NS} (see also \cite{AB, MFK}).
-Extending the classical case, the stability condition for an $SL(r,\bC)$-Higgs bundle $(E,\phi)$ translates into a differential geometric condition, known as \emph{Hitchin's equations}, imposed on a set of geometric data as follows \cite{Donaldson, H1, Simpson}.
-The data consist of a Hermitian fiber metric $h$ on $E^{\rm{top}}$, a unitary connection $\nabla$ in $E^{\rm{top}}$ with respect to $h$, and a differentiable $sl(r,\bC)$-valued $1$-form $\phi$ on $C$.
-The following system of nonlinear equations is called Hitchin's equations. \be \ee Here, $F_\nabla$ is the curvature of $\nabla$, $\phi^\dagger$ is the Hermitian conjugate of $\phi$ with respect to $h$, and $\nabla^{0,1}$ is the Cauchy-Riemann part of $\nabla$. $\nabla^{0,1}$ gives rise to a natural complex structure in $E^{\rm{top}}$, which we simply denote by $E$.
-Then $\phi$ becomes a holomorphic Higgs field in $E$ because of the second equation of \eqref{Hitchin's}.
-The stability condition for the Higgs pair $(E,\phi)$ is equivalent to Hitchin's equations \eqref{Hitchin's}.
-Define a one-parameter family of connections \be \nabla(\zeta) := \frac{1}{\zeta}\cdot \phi + \nabla + \zeta \cdot \phi^\dagger, \qquad \zeta\in \bC^*. \ee Then the flatness of $\nabla(\zeta)$ for all $\zeta$ is equivalent to \eqref{Hitchin's}.
+The~base curve $C$ is a compact Riemann surface of genus $g\ge 2$.
+We denote by $E^{\text{top}}$ the topologically trivial complex vector bundle of rank $r$ on~$C$.
+The~prototype of the correspondence between stable holomorphic vector bundles on $C$ and differential geometric data goes back to Narasimhan--Seshadri~\cite{NS} (see also~\cite{AB, MFK}).
+Extending the classical case, the stability condition for an ${\rm SL}(r,\bC)$-Higgs bundle $(E,\phi)$ translates into a~differential geometric condition, known as \emph{Hitchin's equations}, imposed on a set of geometric data as follows~\cite{Donaldson, H1, Simpson}.
+The~data consist of a Hermitian fiber metric $h$ on $E^{\rm top}$, a unitary connection $\nabla$ in $E^{\rm top}$ with respect to~$h$, and a differentiable $\mathfrak{sl}(r,\bC)$-valued $1$-form $\phi$ on $C$.
+The~following system of nonlinear equations is called Hitchin's equations:

+Here, $F_\nabla$ is the curvature of $\nabla$, $\phi^\dagger$ is the Hermitian conjugate of $\phi$ with respect to~$h$, and $\nabla^{0,1}$ is the Cauchy--Riemann part of $\nabla$. $\nabla^{0,1}$ gives rise to a natural complex structure in $E^{\rm top}$, which we simply denote by $E$.
+Then $\phi$ becomes a holomorphic Higgs field in $E$ because of the second equation of~\eqref{Hitchin's}.
+The~stability condition for the Higgs pair $(E,\phi)$ is equivalent to Hitchin's equations~\eqref{Hitchin's}.
+Define a one-parameter family of connections